irwandihipiny/mine/README.md

 ### Projects:
 <details open>
 <summary>Design of A Deep Learning Model with Attention Mechanism for Biometric Re-identification of Green Sea Turtles in Long-term Tracking Scenario</summary>
-We work with Sarawak Forestry Corp. to develop an automated biometric re-identification prototype for nesting Green sea turtles.
-Instead of using plastic/metal tags to re-identify individuals, our solution utilises a motion-activated and downright-facing camera to capture images of nesting female sea turtles.
+We work with Sarawak Forestry Corp. to develop an automated biometric re-identification prototype for nesting green sea turtles.
+Instead of using plastic/metal tags to re-identify individuals, our solution utilises a motion-activated, downright-facing camera to capture images of nesting female sea turtles.
 We trained deep learning models to extract the ROIs and infer individuals' ID.
 We have published two articles: i. <a href="https://ijai.iaescore.com/index.php/IJAI/article/view/23748">IJAI2024</a>, in International Journal of Artificial Intelligence, 13(2), pp. 2354-2363, and ii. <a href="https://journals.uob.edu.bh/handle/123456789/5318">IJCDS2024</a>, in International Journal of Computing and Digital Systems, 16(1), pp. 201-211.
 A third and final article is expected to be published in 2025. <br><br>
 <a href="https://ibb.co/4gm2CyZ"><img src="https://i.ibb.co/M52fKTD/camera-rig.jpg" alt="camera-rig" border="0" /></a>
 <a href="https://ibb.co/nPDjrb9"><img src="https://i.ibb.co/cYNQJ10/in-action.jpg" alt="in-action" border="0" /></a>
 <a href="https://ibb.co/Xp1MVcF"><img src="https://i.ibb.co/xGWd3xz/desktop.jpg" alt="desktop" border="0" /></a>